fspettel/recareDataChallenge/README.md

 this will produce some printed output as well as some plots in the logRegOutput/ directory.
 All steps and why they have been done are commented in the code.
+The dataset that is being used for performance evaluation can be chosen by changing the boolean "useOSforTesting" to True/False.

-Despite the non-satisfactory result from the logistic regression, the gained knowledge about the input variables and their predictive power can be used to train a neural network more efficiently.
+The gained knowledge about the input variables and their predictive power can be used to train a neural network more efficiently.
 The first part of the code here is basically identical to the one from logReg.py until it comes to training the neural network.
-The code also contains many comments about the strategy.
+This code also contains many comments about the strategy.
 Run:
 ```
 python3 neuralNet.py
 ```
-Also here, code will produce output and plots in neuralNetOutput/
+Also here, code will produce printed output and plots in neuralNetOutput/
+By default, the code is configured to use pretrained weigths and not train the network again.
+This can be changed in the first few lines of code by setting "trainModel" to True.
+It will train by default for 50 epochs which takes only a couple of minutes.